Glossary of Neurodivergent Therapy Lingo

 When we’re in danger, our brains re-allocate the blood, glucose, and oxygen away from the parts of our brain that run our executive function and toward our large muscles - so we can run!
 Bye bye, brain resources.

 Further complicating things, our sense of time also goes offline with our executive function and it feels like our current emotional state will never, ever end.
-And then that just makes the emotions feel worse, and makes us feel helpless against the tide of pain.
+And then that just makes the emotions feel worse, and makes us feel helpless against the tide of pain (and so often shame).

 We say all this to normalize emotional dysregulation and we hope help take the shame-ey stuff out of it.
 But there’s indeed hope for feeling better . .